• Skip to primary navigation

 • Remove ring around the collar by applying Cream of Tartar directly to the ring.

-• Discolored aluminum pots will be bright again after boiling 2 tablespoon Cream of Tartar per quart of water for 10 minutes.
+• Discolored aluminum pots will be bright again after boiling 2 tbsp Cream of Tartar per quart of water for 10 minutes.

 • Love Soft Scrub but want a natural version?
 Mix lemon juice with Cream of Tartar.